azsk/DevOpsKit-docs/01-Subscription-Security/Readme.md

       ```

       <b>Example 1: </b> Verify the list of IDs before removing permanent Contributor and Owner roles from a subscription.
-This command deletes Contributor and Owner roles with permanent access except your access.
+This command deletes permanent access for the specified role except your access.

       ```PowerShell
       Set-AzSKPIMConfiguration -RemovePermanentAssignments `